MicrosoftResearch/Azimuth/README.md

 Alternatively, if you want access to the code, you can clone this repository.

-To run our unit tests, navigate to the main Azimuth directory and type:
+To run our unit tests, navigate to the main Azimuth directory, and then from the command prompt, type
 ```shell
 nosetests
 ```